-Table 21 Stats results contained in the text output file (STATS table) (continued)
+Table 7 Stats results contained in the text output file (STATS table) (continued)

-Stats (Green Channel) Stats (Red Channel) Туре Description GridHasBeenOptimized boolean 0 = False 1 = True Indicates if grid has been adjusted for better fit as result of performing the interactively adjust corners method.
-ExtractionStatus integer 0=in range; 1=out of range This is put out only if a metric set has been run.
+RestrictionControl float GridHasBeenOptimized boolea 0 = Fal: 1 = Tru ExtractionStatus integer 0=in range; 1=out 0 range run.
 It gives a status of the overall array.
 QCMetricResults String If the Extraction Status = 0, the output says ExtractionInRange.
 If the Extraction Status = 1, the output says ExtractionEvaluate.
-UpRandomnessRatio float Variance measure of whether or not positive Log Ratios appear to be correlated with position on the array DownRandomnessRatio float Variance measure of whether or not negative Log Ratios appear to be correlated with position on the array UpRandomnessSDRatio float StDev measure of whether or not positive Log Ratios appear to be correlated with position on the array DownRandomnessSDRatio float StDev measure of whether or not negative Log Ratios appear to be correlated with position on the array gdmr285GeneSignal rdmr285GeneSignal float These are metrics for miRNA only.
-This is the log 10 - transformed value of TotalGeneSignal for the miRNA spikein gene dmr285 within the subtype mask 8196.
-If the parameter "Do you want minimum signal value as 0.1?" value in protocol is true then the values of TotalGeneSignal less than 0.1 will be set to 0.1 for the calculation.
-Otherwise the original value for TotalGeneSignal is used in the calculation.
+UpRandomnessRatio float Variance measure of whether or not positive Log Ratios appear to be correlated with position on the array DownRandomnessRatio float Variance measure of whether or not negative Log Ratios appear to be correlated with position on the array UpRandomnessSDRatio float StDev measure of whether or not positive Log Ratios appear to be correlated with position on the array DownRandomnessSDRatio float StDev measure of whether or not negative Log Ratios appear to be correlated with position on the array